hedyhli/outline.nvim/README.md

     -- below.
     -- Only in this fork
     open_hover_on_preview = true,
+    -- Only in this fork:
+    width = 50,     -- Percentage or integer of columns
+    min_width = 50, -- This is the number of columns
+    -- Whether width is relative to the total width of nvim.
+    -- When relative_width = true, this means take 50% of the total
+    -- screen width for preview window, ensure the result width is at least 50 -- characters wide.
+    relative_width = true,
     -- Border option for floating preview window.
     -- Options include: single/double/rounded/solid/shadow or an array of border -- characters.
     -- See :help nvim_open_win() and search for "border" option. border = 'single',
-    border_hl = 'Pmenu',
-    -- Highlight group for the preview background bg_hl = 'Pmenu',
+    -- winhl options for the preview window, see ':h winhl' winhl = '',
-    -- Pseudo-transparency of the preview window
-    winblend = 0
+    -- Pseudo-transparency of the preview window, see ':h winblend' winblend = 0
   },